 No, we don't think that travel underwear is necessary for everyday wear, but we do think it makes a big difference for long missions in the mountains or for extended trips.
 Because you might just invest in one pair, we'd like to talk a bit about cost.
 First, however, we should emphasize again that the comfort and fit of each product may differ a bit from person to person, and we highly recommend trying them on before purchasing.
 Additionally, if you're only going to invest in one pair, we might put a higher emphasis on durability by choosing a synthetic material which is typically longer-lasting than a wool one.

 The price range of products in this review was between $12 and $40, which is quite the spread.
 The $12 pair was the Under Armour Pure Stretch.
 This product received high drying time and packability scores, with a decent comfort score and an average fit score.
 If you're looking for a simple synthetic product for days when cotton just won't cut it, this is a great place to start.
-That being said, our Editors' Choice Award winner, the ExOfficio Give-n-Go Sport Mesh, is priced at $24.
-Is this product worth two Pure Stretch products?
-Maybe not, but we do think that the incredible fit of the Sport Mesh makes it an easy choice if you're planning on using these undies for rigorous activity.
+That being said, our Editors' Choice Award winner, the REI Co-op Active Bikini, is priced at $17, not much more than the Best Buy.
+We think the Active is a better all-around product and is easily worth the extra $5.
 And while the Smartwool Merino 150 is a bit more expensive at $30 per pair, this is hands-down the best wool model in this review and, coincidentally, also the least expensive wool model.